-Before joining the Princeton faculty in 2002, I taught at the University of Tübingen (1997–2002) and held a Fulbright post-doctoral fellowship at the University of California at Berkeley (1994–1995).
-I studied Ancient History, Archaeology and Prehistory in the University of Barcelona (Lic.
+Marc Domingo Gygax was appointed Director of the Program in the Ancient World for 2020–2023.
+He joined the Princeton faculty in 2002 in the Department of Classics.
+Before Princeton, he taught at the University of Tübingen (1997–2002) and held a Fulbright post-doctoral fellowship at the University of California at Berkeley (1994–1995).
+He studied Ancient History, Archaeology and Prehistory in the University of Barcelona (Lic.
 1988, PhD 1993) and Ancient History and Classical Archaeology in the University of Tübingen (M.A.
 1990).